lchase/hub/hub-ui/readme.md

 * Wire up backend calls for dashboard (api needed as well)
 * Sort out dashboard grid and how that would be stored then implement that
 * Figure out how users pick shared dashboards or share private dashboards and view multiple dashboards
+* Optimize webpack build to only build vendor lib when dependencies change.
+Also try to optimize size of build

 # Misc
 * ctrl-h toggles on/off dock monitor on the right.